ionothanus/coredns-kea/README.md

   # would send "test" as the hostname to Kea. "false" by default.
 	extract_hostname true

-  # You can disable one or the other, but at least one
+  # You can disable one or the other, but at least one of lease and reservation lookups
-  # of lease and reservation lookups must be enabled.
+  # must be enabled when the control agent is enabled.
   # Both are enabled by default.
-	use_leases true
+	control_agent_leases true
-	use_reservations false
+	control_agent_reservations false

   # You can disable one or the other, but at least one of IPv4 and IPv6 support must be enabled.
-  # Both are enabled by default.
+  # Both are enabled by default with the control agent.
+  # They are automatically enabled as appropriate when dhcp[4,6]_conf are set.
 	use_ipv4 true
 	use_ipv6 true
 }